wankdanker/node-discover/README.md

 Each event is passed the `Node Object` for which the event is occuring.

+### promotion
-* promotion - triggered when the node has been promoted to a master.
+Triggered when the node has been promoted to a master.

 * Could happen by calling the promote() method
 * Could happen by the current master instance being demoted and this instance automatically being promoted
 * Could happen by the current master instance dying and this instance automatically being promoted

+### demotion
-* demotion - triggered when the node is no longer a master.
+Triggered when the node is no longer a master.

 * Could happen by calling the demote() method
 * Could happen by another node promoting itself to master

+### added
-* added - triggered when a new node is discovered
+Triggered when a new node is discovered

+### removed
-* removed - triggered when a new node is not heard from within `nodeTimeout`
+Triggered when a new node is not heard from within `nodeTimeout`

+### master
-* master - triggered when a new master has been selected
+Triggered when a new master has been selected

 Node Object